Serbian Citizenship Through Ancestry — No Residency Required

 - Proof of Serbian citizenship — from Ministry of Interior records

-- Parent's birth certificate — if ancestor is grandparent
+- Parent's birth certificate — if the ancestor is a grandparent

 - Parent's marriage certificate — if applicable

-- Evidence of connection between each generation in the chain
+- Evidence connecting each generation in the chain

-Serbian archive documents are retrieved by Relocation Serbia — you do not need to request these yourself.
+Serbian archive documents are retrieved by us — you don't request these yourself.
 We manage all archive communication in Serbian on your behalf.

 What the Serbian passport gives you

-Beyond reconnecting with heritage, Serbian citizenship has real, practical value — and a trajectory that may become significantly more valuable if Serbia's EU accession continues.
+Beyond reconnecting with heritage, Serbian citizenship has real, practical value — with a trajectory that may become significantly more valuable if Serbia's EU accession continues.

-Serbia is an official EU candidate country.
-If accession occurs, Serbian citizens would gain full EU citizenship rights — freedom of movement, work, and residence across all EU member states.
+Serbia is an official EU candidate.
+If accession occurs, Serbian citizens would gain full EU rights — freedom of movement, work, and residence across member states.

-Serbian citizens residing in Serbia pay a flat 10% personal income tax — one of Europe's lowest.
-Combined with low cost of living, Serbia offers exceptional quality of life at a fraction of Western European costs.
+Serbian citizens residing in Serbia pay a flat 10% personal income tax — among Europe's lowest — combined with a low cost of living.

-A Serbian passport functions as a genuine second citizenship — providing geographic optionality, travel document backup, and reduced dependence on a single government's policies.
+A genuine second citizenship — geographic optionality, a travel-document backup, and reduced dependence on a single government's policies.

-Serbian citizenship acquired by descent can be passed to your children — and in many cases their children — creating a benefit that extends across generations without repeating the archive process.
+Citizenship acquired by descent passes to your children — and often theirs — a benefit across generations without repeating the archive process.

-Beyond practical benefits — formal recognition of your Serbian heritage through citizenship is something many of our clients describe as personally meaningful, particularly those reconnecting with family history.
+Formal recognition of your Serbian heritage — something many clients describe as personally meaningful, particularly those reconnecting with family history.

 Do you need to give up your existing passport?